Mallick17/AWS-CCP/README.md

 ## AWS Direct Connect
 - AWS Direct Connect provides a dedicated network connection from an on-premises network to AWS.
 While it's beneficial for secure and high-bandwidth connections, it is primarily intended for linking your existing networks with AWS, not for interconnecting multiple VPCs across different regions.

+## Amazon CodeGuru
+- Amazon CodeGuru is a developer tool that provides intelligent recommendations to improve code quality and identify the most expensive lines of code in your applications.
+CodeGuru can help optimize the performance and cost of software applications by improving code efficiency.

+## Amazon SageMaker
+- Amazon SageMaker is a comprehensive machine learning service that enables developers and data scientists to build, train, and deploy machine learning models quickly.
+SageMaker can optimize the cost and efficiency of machine learning workflows.